inaba-rccv/uindow/README.md

 ## Update

-Fix the issue of global configuration loading failure
+Fixed the issue of global configuration loading failure